BlastSlimey/shapezipelago/README.md

   - buildings names in requirement_definitions
   - "Shapesanity" and its different types, put together with [].join(" ")
 ### Both
-- FEATURE:      Add bounty goal: collect mcguffins, enough of them give a hint towards bounty (always shapesanity stitched mixed), checking that gives bounty item, which sends goal
+- FEATURE:      Add bounty goal: collect mcguffins, enough of them reveal bounty (always fully randomized shape with up to 4 layers), checking that sends goal (not without enough mcguffins)
+- FEATURE:      Add Maximum goal: all other goals combined
+  - All levels up to goal_amount
+  - All upgrades up to goal_amount
+  - If also added: Deliver bounty shape
+  - 256 blueprint shapes per second to send goal (not saved if reached earlier)
 - FEATURE:      Need some ideas for expanding upgrade requirements
 - FEATURE:      Buildings functionality randomization, like malfunctioning trap, but permanent
 - FEATURE:      Add music tracks to item pool